EdenTree Sustainable European Equity Fund

 When assessing potential candidates for the Fund, we place particular importance on three attributes:

-- the company is capable of delivering strong short to medium-term cashflows
+- The company is capable of delivering strong short to medium-term cashflows.

-- the company is in a good position to grow revenues over the medium to long term
+- The company is in a good position to grow revenues over the medium to long term.

 These steps are not mutually exclusive, but they help us to determine the investment thesis and whether the valuation is attractive enough to offer enough upside potential to compensate for potential downside risks.
 The degree of upside that we look for in a new equity investment will vary depending on factors such as market capitalisation, visibility of earnings with preference given the cash returns in the near term, the stability of earnings in different economic and market environments, and the degree of leverage within the business.